ICanHelpYouWithThat/ichywt-docs/source/api/updateprofile.md

-# Service API Name
+# Update Profile
-This is a description of the service.
-Any customization can be done here.
+This service has 2 requirements - a valid session that has access to a specific profile That specific profile can then be updated to any of the fields that are passed in.

 ---
 ## Preconditions